Log-modular quantum groups at even roots of unity and the quantum Frobenius I: Preliminaries

+We refer the reader to~\cite{egno15}, and in particular \cite[\S 4.1 \& \S 8.1]{egno15}, for basics on tensor categories.
+Concisely, a tensor category (over $\mbb{C}$) is a $\mbb{C}$-linear, abelian monoidal category which has duals, has a simple unit object $\1$, and satisfies certain local finiteness conditions.
+Following~\cite{etingofostrik04}, we call a tensor category $\msc{C}$ \emph{finite} if $\msc{C}$ has finitely many simples and enough projectives.
+This implies that $\msc{C}$ is equivalent to the representation category of a finite-dimensional algebra, as a $\mbb{C}$-linear abelian category.

-By an embedding $F:\msc{D}\to \msc{C}$ of $\mbb{C}$-linear categories we mean an exact, fully faithful functor for which $F(\msc{D})$ is closed under taking subobjects in $\msc{C}$.
-When $\msc{D}$ is a finite tensor category, and $F$ is a tensor functor, this subobject closure property is a consequence of fully faithfulness~\cite[\S 6.3]{egno15}.
+A tensor functor between tensor categories is an exact $\mbb{C}$-linear monoidal functor.
+A fiber functor for a tensor category $\msc{C}$ is a faithful tensor functor to $Vect$, $F:\msc{C}\to Vect$.
+By an \emph{embedding} $F:\msc{D}\to \msc{C}$ of tensor categories we mean a fully faithful tensor functor for which $F(\msc{D})$ is closed under taking subobjects in $\msc{C}$.
+When $\msc{D}$ is a finite tensor category this subobject closure property is a consequence of fully faithfulness~\cite[\S 6.3]{egno15}.
 In the infinite setting there are fully faithful tensor functors which are not embeddings.